DweejaReddy/Automatic-Speaker-Recognition/README.md

 Accuracy of result for training with MFCC is  87.5 %<br>
 Accuracy of result for training with LPC is  12.5 %<br>

-# Accuracy for LARGE dataset:
+# Accuracy for large dataset:
 ![](https://i.imgur.com/EqQ1tqm.png)

 Accuracy of result for training with MFCC is  87.2340425531915 %<br>